 - Expire after 30 days – Top-up technically lasts forever, but bundles, which offer better value on the minutes, texts and data you buy, last for 30 days, then expire.
 That's the trade-off

 - Can only be bought with top-up – You can't buy bundles directly, only with top-up you've added to your account by card or in-store.
 Asda does allow you to simplify this process somewhat, though.
 If you set up a recurring 30-day bundle (automatic renewal) the whole process of adding top-up to buy the recurring bundle can be automated into one process

 - Offer better value than top-up – You'll get a lot more minutes, data and texts with a bundle than if you're simply using your top-up directly.
 Of course, at the risk of labouring a point, top-up doesn't expire.
 Bundles do

 - Offer free roaming – Asda Mobile allows you to use your phone abroad at no extra cost, in 36, predominantly European, countries.
 You can see precisely which countries in the dedicated roaming section further down this page

 Asda does not run its own mobile network.
 There are four mobile networks in the UK offering country-wide coverage.
 They are: EE, O2, Vodafone and Three.
 All other UK mobile providers aren't actually mobile network providers (MNOs), but mobile virtual network providers (MVNOs).
 Jargon aside, this means they 'piggyback' their service on one of the four main networks.

-Asda Mobile is on the EE network, which as EE is at pains to point out, has the best coverage of the four, though its lead is marginal.
-To find out what sort of coverage you can expect where you live and work, you can use Asda Mobile's coverage checker, which is basically a duplicate of EE's.
+Asda Mobile is on the Vodafone network.
+To find out what sort of coverage you can expect where you live and work, you can use Asda Mobile's coverage checker, which is basically a duplicate of Vodafone's.

 What other mobile providers offer similar deals?